How do I tell what our incident backlog is?

 The Incident Trend Backlog report shows a number of incidents that seems way too high.

-In the Oracle Service Cloud application, the incident backlog is considered to be the total number of non-solved incidents – that is, all incidents that are set to Unresolved or Waiting status types.
-Oracle Service Cloud includes standard reports that include the incident backlog:
+In the Oracle B2C Service application, the incident backlog is considered to be the total number of non-solved incidents – that is, all incidents that are set to Unresolved or Waiting status types.
+Oracle B2C Service includes standard reports that include the incident backlog:

 |Incident Trend: Back Log: This report is accessed from the standard reports using the path: Reports > Service folder > Incident Reports > Incident Trend > Backlog.